-In accordance with IFRS 4, a liability adequacy test is performed at each closing date for each consolidated insurance entity.
+In accordance with IFRS 4, a liability adequacy test (LAT) is performed at each closing date for each consolidated insurance entity.

-This test ensures that the liabilities of insurance contracts and investment contracts with discretionary profit-sharing are adequate given current estimates of the future cash flows generated by those contracts.
+This test ensures that the liabilities of insurance contracts and investment contracts with discretionary participation benefits are adequate given current estimates of the future cash flows generated by those contracts.